davidrb/opqbox2/README.md

 Layout
 ------
 PCB layout is available in the schematics folder.
 It is provided as a PADs Layout file, as well as gerbers and pdf/image files.
 This design calls for a 2 layer FR4 board, and measures 200mm by 80mm.
 PCB passed DFM check and is ready to be manufactured.
-This design is intended as an engineering sample.
+This device is intended as an engineering sample.
 We expect to go through several iterations refining the design.
 Additional we are solicit comments and sugestions from the open source community.
 If you share our interest in distributed power quality measurement, don’t hesitate to contact us.

 ![layout](https://raw.githubusercontent.com/openpowerquality/opqbox2/master/images/layout.png)
 Full Layout.
 The Isolation barrier is clearly visible.
 Perhaps a cutout is appropriate to improve isolation?